Textualize/textual/docs/blog/posts/inline-mode.md

 The first step is to display the app, which is simply text (possibly with escape sequences to change color and style).
 The lines are terminated with a newline character (`"\n"`), *except* for the very last line (otherwise we get a blank line a the end which we don't need).
-Rather than a final newline, we write an escape code that moves the cursor back to it's prior position.
+Rather than a final newline, we write an escape code that moves the *cursor* back to it's prior position.

-!!! tip

 The cursor is where text will be written.
 It's the same cursor you see as you type.
 Normally it will be at the end of the text in the terminal, but it can be moved around terminal with escape codes.
 It can be made invisible (as in Textual apps), but the terminal will keep track of the cursor, even if it can not be seen.

-Because the cursor has been moved back to its original position, when we write the subsequent frame it overwrites the previous frame.
+Because we move the cursor back to its original starting position, when we write a subsequent frame it overwrites the previous frame.
 Here's a diagram that shows what happens.

+!!! note

     I've drawn the cursor in red, although it isn't typically visible.

 <div class="excalidraw">